 One of the most exciting current developments in education is the offering of classes via the Internet.
 The Virtual Valley Center is College of the Desert's vehicle for offering such classes.
-Beginning with one section of English 1A (Freshman Composition) in Spring of 1998, this program has grown to the point where seventeen sections of thirteen different classes are being offered online in the Fall of 2000.
-These include classes in Computer Information Systems, Economics, English, Mathematics, Natural Resources, and Spanish.
+Beginning with one English 1A (Freshman Composition) class in Spring of 1998, this program has grown to the point where twenty-four sections of seventeen different classes are being offered online in the Fall of 2001.
+These include Computer Information Systems, Computer Science, Digital Design and Production, Economics, English, Mathematics, Natural Resources, Reading, and Spanish.
 The College plans to add a significant number of offerings in each subsequent semester.
 The College also is working to make student services available online, and is investigating the feasibility of offering full certificate and degree programs online.

 Online courses have the same transfer status and prerequisites as traditional on-campus classes, and are subject to the same standards of academic quality.
 The difference is that the student completes his or her coursework asynchronously via email, electronic bulletin boards and chatrooms.
 This can be a tremendous advantage for those students who have trouble getting to the campus or who have schedules that do not allow them to take classes scheduled at specific times.
 Online students must have their own computers and Internet access, and must be proficient in using the Internet, a word processing program and email.

 For further information, contact Tom Gillman at tgillman@desertonline.net or call (760) 776-7305.